NotAShelf/rags/README.md

 that it remains usable for the duration I continue using it.
 Maybe you are in a similar position, and could benefit from a public fork.

+### Documentation

+The documentation for RAGS now lives in the repository, which has been upgraded to a monorepo for organization and ease of development.

 ## Future Plans

 My main plans for RAGS is to focus solely on performance and security.
 I will add no new widgets, as I have no need for them.
 What I really want to do is to make sure that the codebase ages well, and maybe even add a dash of Rust (likely via WASM) wherever it may provide performance or maintainability benefits.

+Please see my [TODO file](./TODO) more more details on what is to come.
+If you have any other requests, create an issue.
+I would like to work on any and all changes that provide a tangible benefit to those planning to stay on AGS v1 for the foreseeable future.

 ## Attributions